yang123vc/qf/README.md

 You would need to create a bucket on google cloud storage for all your files in a qf installation.
 Then set the name of the bucket to `qf.QFBucketName`.

-Read [this](https://godoc.org/cloud.google.com/go/storage#SignedURLOptions) to find out how to get the values to enter into `qf.KeyFilePath` and `qf.GoogleAccessID`

 ### Setting up Role Permissions and Approvals for a Document Structure.